2qx/unspent/packages/cli/README.md

 # Usage

-In a node ^16 environment:
+In a node ^18 environment:

     npm i unspent
-    npx unspent
+    unspent -h

 ---